davidchappy/wp_dac_master/wp-content/plugins/all-in-one-wp-migration/readme.txt

 * We have tested the plugin on the major Linux distributions, Mac OS X, and Microsoft Windows.

 = Bypass all upload size restriction =
-* We use chunks to import your data and that way we bypass any webserver upload size restrictions up to **512MB** - commercial version supports up to **5GB**.
+* We use chunks to import your data and that way we bypass any webserver upload size restrictions.

 = 0 Dependencies =
 * The plugin does not require any php extensions and can work with PHP v5.2.